 Upper secondary school

 Holmen is involved in a project known as 'Journey into the Future', together with the Swedish Forest Industries Federation.
 This project is aimed at young people and teachers at upper secondary schools.
 Themed days on the forest industry are held at around 140 schools around Sweden, and more than 120 000 pupils have taken part since the start in 1999.
 A questionnaire-based survey completed by 1 760 pupils confirms that 'Journey into the Future' is a high-value exercise.

 Holmen hosts a number of students for degree projects in the Group every year.
 In addition, Holmen takes on over 300 young people for summer employment.
-As well as this, there are a large number of interviews with and questionnaires from students writing essays in higher education.
+As well as this, there are a large number of students writing essays in higher education.